 - Assignment.
 Neither Party may assign any of its rights or obligations under this Agreement without the other Party’s prior written consent, which will not be unreasonably withheld.
 Notwithstanding the foregoing, either Party may assign any and all of its rights and obligations under this Agreement to a successor in interest in the event of a merger or acquisition or to an Affiliate, upon written notice to the other Party.

-- Effects of Termination/Expiration.
-Upon termination or expiration of an applicable Subscription Term: (i) Customer will have no further right to access or use the SaaS Products; and (ii) each Party shall within thirty (30) days after written request return or destroy any tangible Confidential Information of the other Party within its possession or control that is not contained on the SaaS Products.
+14.3 Effects of Termination/Expiration.
+Upon termination or expiration of an applicable Subscription Term: (i) Customer will have no further right to access or use the SaaS Products, Documentation or Practice Protect’s Intellectual Property; (ii) if the Customer continues to use the Documentation and/or Practice Protect’s Intellectual Property after the termination/expiration of its applicable Subscription Term, it will incur an additional fee of $10,000, which is equivalent to the cost of Practice Protect having such documents prepared; and (iii) each Party shall within thirty (30) days after written request return or destroy any tangible Confidential Information of the other Party within its possession or control that is not contained on the SaaS Products.
 Any Customer Data contained on the SaaS Products will be deleted within sixty (60) days of termination/expiration of Customer’s Subscription Term.
 Customer acknowledges that it is responsible for exporting any Customer Data to which Customer desires continued access after termination/expiration, and Practice Protect shall have no liability for any failure of Customer to retrieve such Customer Data and no obligation to store or retain any such Customer Data after such sixty (60) day period.
 Following termination of the SaaS Products, Practice Protect may immediately deactivate Customer’s account.
 Any accrued rights and obligations will survive termination.

-- Notices.
+15.2 Notices.
 All Notices will be in writing and will be deemed to have been duly given: (a) when delivered by hand; (b) three (3) days after being sent by registered or certified mail, return receipt requested and postage prepaid; (c) one (1) day after deposit with a nationally recognized overnight delivery or express courier service; or (d) when provided via email when the sender has received a delivery/read receipt.
-Notices for Practice Protect should be sent to the following addresses: (i) for physical Notices the address is Office 405, General Commercial Building, 156 Des Voeux Road Central, Honk Kong and; (ii) for electronic Notices to: firstname.lastname@example.org.
+Notices for Practice Protect should be sent to the following addresses: (i) for physical Notices the address is Unit 2A/305 Montague Rd, West End Queensland, 4101 Australia and; (ii) for electronic Notices to: firstname.lastname@example.org.

-- Governing Law and Jurisdiction.
-Each Party agrees to the applicable governing law of Hong Kong without regard to choice or conflicts of law rules, and to the exclusive jurisdiction of the applicable courts located in Hong Kong with respect to any dispute, claim, action, suit or proceeding (including non-contractual disputes or claims) arising out of or in connection with this Agreement, or its subject matter or formation.
+15.4 Governing Law & Jurisdiction.
+Each Party agrees to the applicable governing law of Australia without regard to choice or conflicts of law rules, and to the exclusive jurisdiction of the applicable courts located in Australia with respect to any dispute, claim, action, suit or proceeding (including non-contractual disputes or claims) arising out of or in connection with this Agreement, or its subject matter or formation.
 To the extent not prohibited by applicable law, each of the Parties hereby irrevocably waives any and all right to trial by jury in any legal proceeding arising out of or related to this Agreement.

 “Affiliate” means a company controlling, controlled by, or under common control with a Party (an entity will be deemed to have control if it owns over 50% of another entity).